Zambia Mission – New York

 Further, Zambia joined calls for the reform of the international financial architecture to make it fit-for-purpose and equitably address the development needs of all countries in the 21st century.

-He highlighted that International tax cooperation could significantly reduce illicit financial flows, a scourge that deprives economies, especially those in the developing world, of critical funding for development.
+Hon Haimbe said international tax cooperation could significantly reduce illicit financial flows, a scourge that deprives economies – especially those in the developing world – of critical funding for development.

 The Minister noted that Zambia, together with Sweden, negotiated a Global Digital Compact, which was adopted by the General Assembly.

-The Minister noted that Zambia continues to make strides in the campaign to end Child Marriage by 2030 and safeguard the rights of girls by enacting relevant legislation to address this vice.
+He added that Zambia continues to make strides in the campaign to end Child Marriage by 2030 and safeguard the rights of girls by enacting relevant legislation to address the vice.

-He further noted that President Hakainde Hichilema being the African Union Champion on Ending Child Marriage, Zambia is pleased to report that the campaign is growing from strength to strength, with 32 of the 54 countries on the continent having launched national campaigns to end child marriage.
+Hon Haimbe further noted that with President Hichilema being the African Union Champion on Ending Child Marriage, Zambia was pleased to report that the campaign was growing from strength to strength, with 32 of the 54 countries on the continent having launched national campaigns to end the vice.

-He highlighted the need to reform the Security Council so as to make better equipped and strengthened its capacity to discharge its responsibilities of maintaining and safeguarding international peace and security.
+He affirmed the need to reform the Security Council to better equip and strengthen its capacity to discharge its responsibilities of maintaining and safeguarding international peace and security.